simon8800/simon8800/README.md

 ### 🌎 About me

 I'm a developer focused on building solutions that make a real-world impact.
-Currently, I'm working on something that's going to help users save money—more details coming soon.
+Currently, I'm working on something that's going to help people save money—more details coming soon.

 ### 🔥 Featured Personal Projects